prody/ProDy/doc/examples/proteins/compare.rst

 We can do a structural alignment using both chains as follows:

-First we add the :class:`~prody.atomic.AtomGroup` instances for both
+First we add the :class:`~.AtomGroup` instances for both
 structures:

 >>> bound_ca = matches[0][0] + matches[1][0]